gleannyc/documentation/docs/docs/project-management/datetime-settings.md

 2. When set to `Saturday`, a weekly granularity will group the data into bins where each bin contains values between:
     - The start of the first day of the bin's week (Saturday), and
     - The start of the first day of the next week (Saturday).

+!!! warning "Caveats"

+    At this time, project members cannot override these project-level datetime settings, (e.g. to view a chart in their local timezone), and this setting cannot be overriden for specific resources (e.g. to use a different first day of the week for a certain chart).

 # Column-level datetime settings